AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 Many terms and definitions here are borrowed from the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
 :::

-Initialized by a contract call, an **execution context** includes the information necessary to initiate AVM execution along with all state maintained by the AVM throughout execution:
+An **execution context** includes the information and state relevant to a contract call's execution.
+When a contract call is made, an execution context is initialized as specified in the ["Initial contract calls"](#initial-contract-calls) and ["Nested contract calls"](#nested-contract-calls) sections.

 #### _AvmContext_
 | Field                                                     | Type                    |